ankamsarav/node-rest-template/README.md

 - `gulp test`

     Runs all acceptance tests using cucumber.
 Depends on vet task, for code analysis.
-Note that this will alter the database.
+Note that this task will alter the database.
 To resume normal operation of the application, you must reload the data.

 ### Run application for development